ReportCardsMC/ghdo/README.md

 ###### Step 1

-Go to sites.json, and add your site like `"subdomain": "glitchapp.glitch.me"` **YOU MUST HAVE EVIDENCE THE SITE IS YOURS**
+Go to sites.json, and add your site like `"glitch.glitch.me": "subdomain"` **YOU MUST HAVE EVIDENCE THE SITE IS YOURS**

 ###### Step 2